-SimBiology Model Analyzer opens.
-In the Browser pane, the Models folder contains the TMDD model.
+Enter the following command.
+SimBIology Model Analyzer opens.
+In the Browser pane, the Models folder contains the TMDD model. openExample('simbio/ScanDosesSimBiologyModelAnalyzerExample')

 Generate Array of Doses and Simulate Model

 First, create a program to generate an array of doses with different dose amounts ranging from 0 to 300 nanomoles.